Is there a Floquet Lindbladian?

-Let us now discuss our results.
-In Fig.~\ref{fig:main}(a) we plot the distance from Markovianity $\mu_\text{min}$ for the effective generator of the one-cycle evolution superoperator versus driving amplitude $E$ and frequency $\omega$.
-We chose weak dissipation $\gamma=0.01$ and $\varphi=0$.
-The blue lobe, where $\mu_\text{min}>0$, corresponds to a phase, where the Floquet Lindbladian $\mathcal{L}_F$ does not exist.
-This non-Lindbladian phase is surrounded by a Lindblaidan phase (white region) where $\mu_\text{min}=0$ so that $\mathcal{L}_F$ can be constructed [scenario (a)].
+In Fig.~\ref{fig:main}(a) we plot the distance from Markovianity $\mu$ for the effective generator of the one-cycle evolution superoperator $\mathcal{P}(T)$ versus driving amplitude $E$ and frequency $\omega$.
+We choose $\varphi =0$ and weak dissipation $\gamma=0.01$.
+The blue lobe, where $\mu > 0$, corresponds to a phase, where a Floquet Lindbladian $\mathcal{L}_F$ does not exist.
+This non-Lindbladian phase is surrounded by a Lindbladian phase (white region) where $\mu = 0$ so that $\mathcal{L}_F$ can be constructed [scenario (a)].
 It contains also the $\omega$ axis, corresponding to the trivial undriven limit $E=0$.
 Note that only for a fine-tuned set of parameters, lying on the dashed line in Fig.~\ref{fig:main}(a), $\mathcal{P}(T)$ possesses negative eigenvalues.
 However, they come in a degenerate pair, such that the construction of a Floquet Lindbladian is not hindered by condition (i).
-Both the high and the low frequency limit are surrounded by finite frequency intervals, where the Floquet Lindbladian exists.
-This suggests that a Floquet-Magnus-type expansion for the Floquet-Lindbladian \cite{HaddadfarshiEtAl15,RestrepoEtAl17, DaiEtAl16} can indeed describe the high-frequency regime.
-Somewhat counter-intuitively, we find that the Floquet Lindbladian also exists in a finite region of driving strengths $E$ around the strongly-driven limit, so that for large $E$ the low and the high-frequency Lindbladian phases are connected.
-In turn, for intermediate frequencies, the Lindbladian phase does not stretch over a finite interval of driving strengths $E$ around the undriven limit $E=0$.
-This can also be seen from Fig.~\ref{fig:gamma-limit}(a) and (b), where we plot $\mu_\text{min}$ along horizontal cuts through the phase diagram of Fig.~\ref{fig:main}(a), using a logarithmic and a linear scale, respectively.
+Both the high- and the low-frequency limit are surrounded by finite frequency intervals, where the Floquet Lindbladian exists.
+This suggests that it might be possible to construct the Floquet Lindbladian in the high-frequency regime from a Floquet-Magnus-type expansion \cite{HaddadfarshiEtAl15,RestrepoEtAl17, DaiEtAl16}.
+Somewhat counter-intuitively, we find that the Floquet Lindbladian always exists for sufficiently strong driving strengths $E$, so that for large $E$ the low and the high-frequency Lindbladian phases are connected.
+However, for intermediate frequencies, a phase where no Floquet Lindbladian exists stretches over a finite interval of driving strengths $E$ separated only infinitesimally from the undriven limit $E=0$.
+This can also be seen from Fig.~\ref{fig:gamma-limit}(a) and (b), where we plot $\mu$ along horizontal cuts through the phase diagram [indicated by the lines of unequal style in Fig.~\ref{fig:gamma-limit}(c)] using a logarithmic and a linear scale, respectively.